Results 18,301 to 18,320 of 20965

 On the other hand, it's still addictive and occasionally it's funny like the first game albeit very rarely.

-Maybe Heroes of Might & Magic 6 was right in calling me a mass murderer."Reason is the madness of the strongest"
+Maybe Heroes of Might & Magic 6 was right in calling me a mass murderer.to wound the autumnal city.

 Playing Long Live the Queen